-Long before urgent cares and pharmacies existed, there were insects, plants, and herbs.
+Long before urgent care and pharmacies existed, there were insects, plants, and herbs.
 These were used to alleviate the symptoms of common health issues naturally.
 The hype around natural cures for common ailments seems to have been reinvigorated lately.
 Parents (and non-parents alike) are striving to live the healthiest lifestyle possible.

 Use lavender to cure headaches.
 Try primrose oil to clear up eczema.
 UTI?
 Drink cranberry juice.
 Put raw honey on your chapped lips.
 Soothe burns with tea bags.

 Many homeopathic experts have touted melatonin as a safe, natural way of helping people get to sleep.
-In a lot of ways, this is very true, but there’s actually a whole lot more to understand about it before you start incorporating it into you or your child’s daily regimen.
+In a lot of ways, this is very true, but there’s actually a whole lot more to understand about it before you start incorporating it into your child’s daily regimen.
 Is melatonin safe for kids?

 What is Melatonin?

-Melatonin is a hormone that’s secreted from the pineal gland and helps to settle your body and mind down when it’s time to sleep.
-How exactly it does this is a very complicated process and involves more biology than I will ever be able to understand much less explain.
+Melatonin is a hormone secreted from the pineal gland and helps to settle your body and mind down when it’s time to sleep.
+How exactly it does this is a very complicated process and involves more biology than I will ever be able to understand, much less explain.
 So, in the simplest terms, melatonin is your brain’s way of closing the shades for the night.
 On the flip side, we have melatonin’s counterpart, cortisol.
 Cortisol acts by opening those shades back up in the morning, and the two hormones act together to make up a large part of what we refer to as our “body clock.”

 Why are people supplementing with melatonin?